m8ttyB/secretmustache/source/posts/2015/06/boulder_qa_meetup.rst

 --------------------------------------

-I recently visited with a group of `software testers up in Boulder, Colorado`_ to discuss peoples thoughts and feelings about Continuous Delivery.
+I recently visited with a group of `software testers up in Boulder, Colorado`_ to discuss peoples' thoughts and feelings about Continuous Delivery.
 The trip highlighted that this conversation still covers unfamiliar ground among software developers and testers alike.